top of page

 Garden Writer

-Roses have gone full circle in my life and in the lives of many others too.
-Roses weave their way through life's ups and downs, providing something constant and of equisite beauty, with links to the past and hope for the future too.
-This connection to and love of Roses was what attracted me to this book when it first caught my eye on a bookshop shelf.
+Roses have come full circle in my life—and in the lives of countless others.
+Through life’s highs and lows, they remain a constant presence, offering exquisite beauty and comfort.
+These blooms are more than flowers; they are living links to the past and symbols of hope for the future.
+It was this enduring connection and love for roses that drew me to this book the moment it caught my eye on a bookstore shelf.

-"Where the Old Roses Grow" is one of the best books I have read in a long time, and I hope that one day I will be able to meet Janelle McCulloch myself, and thank her for bringing these people's rose stories to life for me through the pages of her beautiful book.
+"Where the Old Roses Grow" is one of the most captivating books I’ve read in a long time.
+Janelle McCulloch has breathed life into the stories of these remarkable rose lovers, weaving history and passion into every page.
+I hope that one day I’ll have the chance to meet her in person and thank her for opening this beautiful world to me through her writing.

 Guineveres Garden | Garden Writer